Yulin, Guangxi: Dog meat festival

-Yulin is also infamous for its annual dog meat and lychee festival which takes place on 21 June, over the course of 10 days or so.
+Yulin is also well known for its annual dog meat and lychee festival which takes place on 21 June, over the course of 10 days or so.
 Over 10,000 dogs are slaughtered at this festival for human consumption.
 The festival also includes consuming cat and lychee.
 Many of the dogs are stolen pets.

 Economy

 Yulin is rich in natural resources.
 Important mineral resources include granite, limestone, iron, and gemstones.
 It is also Guangxi's biggest source of porcelain clay.
 Major agricultural products are rice, bananas, tomatoes, mandarin oranges, mangoes, longan, anise, tea, sugarcane, livestock such as cattle, pigs, geese, chickens and dogs.
 Industrial goods include machinery, construction materials, processed food, chemicals, pharmaceuticals, cigarettes, and ceramics.